streetwriters/notesnook/docs/help/contents/web-clipper/installation.md

 ---
 title: Installation
+pageTitle: Install the Notesnook Web Clipper
-description: Notesnook Web Clipper is open source and available to download for Firefox and Chromium based browsers.
+description: Install the Notesnook Web Clipper extension in Chrome, Edge and other Chromium browsers, or in Firefox from the signed .xpi file.
+keywords:
+  - notesnook web clipper install
+  - web clipper extension
+  - chrome notes clipper
+schema: howto
 ---

 # Installation